Finesse/TestTaskOrderApplication/readme.md

 The application is an order form.
 In order to make an order, the user must:

-1. Specify his name and phone number
+1. Specify his/her name, phone number and address
-2. Choose a tariff and an address
+2. Choose a tariff
 3. Choose a start day (from the days possible for the tariff)

 When the order is made, all the client and the order data is stored in the database.